-From cooking or cleaning, helping with shopping or bathing, to odd jobs or taxi services – providers and Personal Assistants who offer care or support at a client’s home or in the community can now apply for approved status as a member of the Support With Confidence scheme.
+From cooking or cleaning, helping with shopping or bathing, to odd jobs or transport – providers and Personal Assistants who offer care or support at a client's home or in the community can now apply for approved status as a member of the Support With Confidence scheme.

 Support With Confidence in Bracknell Forest will enable residents to search a growing database of approved members.

 Simply complete the application form and post it to us with your supporting documents.